 It’s also important to remember that in the real world, for the reasons of imperfect design and the widespread use of black boxes, not all units are pure and not all units are testable- some units can be tested only as part of a bigger process.

 Integration tests should cover important cross-module processes.
-Sometimes they extend to processes across several classes and sometimes to testing different systems like Front-End-Back-End interactions.
+Sometimes they extend to processes across several classes and sometimes to processes across different systems like Front-End-To-Back-End interactions.

 Comparing to unit tests, you would probably benefit from using spies to ensure expected side effects instead of just asserting the output and stubs to mock and modify the parts of the process that are not in the specific test.

 Component snapshot tests fall into this category as well.
 They provide us with a way to test how processes affect selected component structures and data structure without actually rendering them into a browser or a browser-like environment.